-CAUTION The following checks should be made and the appropriate action taken to remedy any deviations:
+The following checks should be made and the appropriate action taken to remedy any deviations:

 - a) Check operating behaviour.
-Ensure noise, vibration and bearing temperatures are normal. - b) Check that there are no abnormal fluid I leaks (static and dynamic seals). - c) Check that shaft seal leaks are within acceptable limits. - d) Check running hours since last recharge of grease or complete grease change.
+Ensure noise, vibration and bearing temperatures are normal. - b) Check that there are no abnormal fluid I leaks (static and dynamic seals). - c) Check shaft seal leaks are within acceptable limits. - d) Check running hours since last recharge of grease or complete grease change. - e) Check any auxiliary supplies eg heating/cooling (if fitted) are functioning correctly.